WebucatorTraining/ssis-55321A/L10-deploying-StepByStep.md

 1. Create two new folders in the **Studentfiles** folder, one named **Chapter 10Dev,** and another named **Chapter 10QA**.
     1. Open Windows Explorer and browse to **Studentfiles** folder.
-    2. On the right side on Windows Explorer, right-click a blank area, and then click `New` > **Folder**.
+    2. On the right side on Windows Explorer, right-click a blank area, and then click <code class="nocopy">New</code> > **Folder**.
 Replace the name of **New folder** with **Chapter 10Dev**.
     3. Repeat this process to create a second folder off the root of the C drive named **Chapter 10QA**.